juneyourtech/GM_YT_Flash/README.md

 # 4. Legal

    Flash is a registered trademark of Adobe.
 YouTube is a registered trademark of Alphabet.
+Vevo is a registered trademark of Vevo, LLC.
 No copyright infringement (if any) is intended.
 This userscript has not been designed to block advertisements.